HSLdevcom/jore4/wiki/architecture-meetings.md

   * 3 most voted:
     1. plan data model so that different modules' data is connected via well defined interfaces (API if microservice arch)
     1. gherkin-style requirement modelling for db / other query-based trial and testing of db
+       * EDIT 2021-04-08: @jarkkoka pointed out that jore-map-ui contains a set of queries used with jore3.
+(Some of) those can maybe be used to check the new data model of jore4.
     1. (many different ones got the same amount of votes, see EasyRetro board for info)
     * let's get back to these when the data model is being changed more rapidly / substantially
   * side comment: large risks / open issues in frontend development: